 In a simple deployment of 3 digital signage displays your typical legacy setup would consist of 11 total components.
 This includes the displays, external media players, and all of the wires and cables you would need to make this work.
 Conversely, if you were to approach the same deployment but elected to use system on chip displays, you would only have 3 components.
 This leaner architecture improves reliability by a factor of 3 and provides real-time screen monitoring information inside QL Content Manager.

-Navori and SoC
+About Navori software and SoC